 Elizabeth Taylor & Richard Burton.
 Natalie Wood & Robert Wagner.
 Melanie Griffith & Don Johnson.
 Pamela Anderson & Tommy Lee

 The list of famous couples who’ve married each other twice over is further expanded when the world of High Art is added to the mix.
 Joined in miserable matrimony to this romantically select group of on-again/off-again/on-once-again Drama Kings and Queens are two of Mexico’s greatest embodiments of artistic and cultural pride – Frida Kahlo & Diego Rivera.

 She, born beneath the sign associated with “Home” and “Family”, Cancer, left this world in the same house in which she first entered it and became an artist only after a massive traffic accident re-routed her life and robbed her of that which she desired most – the ability to conceive.
 Her fierce sense of pride for her ethnicity and her country was reflected by her day to day dress, wearing traditional native costumes of bright colors and elaborate jewelry.

 He, born beneath the sign of globe trotting and foreign travel, Sagittarius, was already an artist of great renown upon first meeting her, having spent a decade in the renowned Artist’s Quarter of Paris with the likes of such artistic greats as Pablo Picasso, Piet Mondrian, and Amedeo Modigliani.
 True to his travel loving sign, he traversed the globe before returning to his native homeland and falling madly in love with both it…. and her.

 She painted mostly self portraits that intimately depicted her deepest personal pain and individualized emotions by using profound imagery that on many levels was universally archetypal.

-He painted mostly sweeping murals, which depicted the political forces of change happening to the masses at the time, as well as portrayed his take on the big pictured motion of History as it related to the national identity of his people.
+He painted mostly sweeping murals, which depicted the political forces of change happening to the global masses at the time, as well as portrayed his take on the big pictured motion of History as it related to the national identity of his people.